Remiii/jekyll-tag-generator/README.md

 TagGenerator for Jekyll

-Generates tags pages for posts with related tags.
+Generates tag/tags pages for posts with related tags.

 ## Requirements